 The mouth of Beaver Creek opens to the Pacific Ocean at Ona Beach.
 The beach and marsh are an integral part of the Beaver Creek Watershed that connect old-growth forests, coastal areas and marsh habitats.

-The Welcome Center sits on a hill on the northern outskirts of the park, 1 mile east of Ona Beach and Highway 101.
-Interpretive panels describe the area’s ecology and wildlife.
-Picnic tables and an accessible deck look over the marsh and creek.
+One mile east of Ona Beach and Highway 101, interpretive panels on a viewing deck overlooking the marsh and creek describe the area’s ecology and wildlife.
 Bird houses and feeders around the viewing deck attract various nesting swallows and song birds throughout the year.
-The viewing deck and grounds are open year-round.
+The deck and grounds are open year-round.

 Launch your kayak, canoe or small boat from North Beaver Creek Road.
 Great for beginners and kids, the three-mile, flat water paddle meanders through the marshes and wetlands of the Beaver Creek estuary.
 Keep an eye out for beaver, river otter, deer and a wide-range of migratory and residential bird species.

 The wide, paved boat ramp slopes gently to the water, which makes for a safe and accessible launch.
 An accessible vault toilet is large enough to accommodate just about any manual chair.

 Don’t have the gear?
 No problem.
 Park rangers lead guided kayak tours July through Labor Day (canceled for 2022).
 Sign up starting June 1 by clicking on “tours/events” at store.oregonstateparks.org.